d4g0/tiny-bookings/docs/README.md

 ### For all users types (admins, and clients)
 -   Reset their password
+    -   Clients only
         -   Recover their password by email (forgot my password flow)

 ### From client
 -   Check for rooms availability by `date interval of travel` and `number of companions`